"Injustice anywhere is a threat to justice everywhere."

 Erin brought her dedication to issues of injustice home by generously donating through the Moritz College of Law to help fund the Wrongful Conviction Project’s Fellowship Program that began in 2010.
 Erin’s generosity did not stop there.
 She has continued to support our Project by continuing to fund WCP student intern positions every year.
 Erin regularly communicates with the Project expressing her support and appreciation for our work.

-The Ohio Public Defender, in recognition of her support for OPD's Wrongful Conviction Project, help to those who defend the poor, and dedication to improving justice by protecting, defending, and strengthening the rights of all, hereby recognizes Erin F. Moriarty as a Defender of Justice.
+In 2013, the Ohio Public Defender, in recognition of her support for OPD's Wrongful Conviction Project, help to those who defend the poor, and dedication to improving justice by protecting, defending, and strengthening the rights of all, recognized Erin as a Defender of Justice.